hodcroftlab/hodcroftlab/_avocado/README.md

 To view the site, navigate to [http://127.0.0.1:4000](http://127.0.0.1:4000) to view.
 Note you can only view the site locally while this is running.
 To stop running, use `CTRL+C`.
 To see changes, you have to stop & rebuild!

+### (Bonus) 🔄️ Step 6: Build Before Pushing!

+Remember, to actually change the website, you have to generate the new html files - so you **should always build before pushing to Github**, or you change won't show!

+This is also a good reminder to always check your changes have worked the way you thought they should locally, before pushing!

+If making small edits, as long as you've checked locally, it's ok to push directly to `master`.
+However if proposing larger changes, make them on a branch and submit a PR, so others can check it locally & ensure they like the change (and that it works as expected) before making changes to the website.

 ## How to Edit Jekyll Sites